 - Designers, show their collections for the season ahead.
-So this February we'll be watching the Autumn-Winter 2017/18 trends.
+So this September we'll be watching the Spring-Summer 2018 trends.

 - What you see on the catwalk isn't what you'll see in stores.
 Fashion week is for designers to present their collections in the most elaborate and exaggerated way, so that we can grasp their theme for the upcoming season much better.
 So what you see on the runway will be much more extravagant than what you might come across in the stores. garments which make models look naked on the runway will probably be altered, made more modest for everyday wear to to appeal to lay people.